jia-gao/jia-gao/README.md

 Software engineer at Anthropic, passionate about AI infrastructure and high-performance systems.

 ## 🚀 Current Focus
-- Work on deploying, scaling, and operating LLM inference systems on clouds
+- Scaling LLM inference systems
-- Learning about LLM inference optimizations

 ## 📫 Connect with Me